UNINETTSigma2/documentation/code_development/guides/external_libraries.md

 `````

 We first load `NVHPC` which contains the OpenACC C compiler (`nvc`), then we
-load `CUDA` which contains the `cuBLAS` library which we will need to link in.
+load `CUDA` which contains the `cuBLAS` library which we will need to link to.

 To compile we can use the following: